gauravkrs/Aragon/README.md

 ## Usage

+1. **Theme Switching**: Toggle between dark and light themes using the theme switcher in the interface
-1. **Create a Board**: Click "New Board" to create your first task board
+2. **Create a Board**: Click "New Board" to create your first task board
-2. **Add Tasks**: Select a board and click "New Task" to add tasks
+3. **Add Tasks**: Select a board and click "New Task" to add tasks
-3. **Manage Tasks**:
+4. **Manage Tasks**:
+   - **Drag and drop** tasks between different status columns
    - Edit tasks by clicking the edit icon
-   - Change task status using the dropdown
+   - Change task status using the dropdown or by dragging
    - Delete tasks using the delete icon
-4. **Organize**: Tasks are automatically organized into columns by status (To Do, In Progress, Done)
+5. **Organize**: Tasks are automatically organized into columns by status (To Do, In Progress, Done)
+6. **Responsive Design**: The interface adapts to different screen sizes with Material-UI responsive components

+## Theme System

+The application features a comprehensive theme system built with Material-UI:

+### Features
+- **Dark/Light Mode Toggle**: Users can switch between dark and light themes
+- **Persistent Theme Selection**: Theme preference is saved in localStorage
+- **Custom Color Palette**: Carefully crafted colors for both light and dark modes
+- **Material-UI Integration**: Full integration with MUI's theming system
+- **Responsive Design**: Themes adapt to different screen sizes and components

+### Theme Configuration
+- **Light Theme**: Clean, modern light interface with subtle shadows
+- **Dark Theme**: Dark mode optimized for low-light environments
+- **Custom Typography**: Inter font family with consistent typography scale
+- **Component Overrides**: Custom styling for cards, buttons, and other components

 ## Development